IPCC-WG1/Chapter-12/README.md

 ### Description of the content of the Figures folder
 Author: Jerome Servonnat

-In this section I describe for each figure the scripts and data used to produce it.
+In the following section I present for each figure (identified in first column) the links to:
+- the figure (before final editing) (second column)
+- the main README, and the repositories to the code and the data (third column)
+- the code for each panel(s)
+- the figures of the individual panels

 |Figure Number|Preview|How to produce the figure|Panels to code|Individual panels|
 |---|---|---|---|---|